yveschiong/easy-calendar/README.md

 # easy-calendar
-Easy, nice looking, and simple calendar for Android.
+Easy, nice-looking, and simple calendar for Android.